theengs/TBRIDGE01/docs/README.md

 Discover the **Theengs Bridge**, a smart Bridge and BLE gateway in one device.
 This guide will help you quickly connect your Bridge to an MQTT broker.

-1. **Plug it in**: Plug the device to an USB-C power supply.
+1. **Plug it in**: Connect the device to a 5V USB-C power supply.
 An orange LED will turn on steadily.

 2. **Connect to WiFi**: On your smartphone, search for a WiFi network starting with `OMG_`.
-Alternatively you can connect an ethernet cable to the bridge and access the configuration by typing the bridge IP into a browser (the bridge IP can be found on your router or by a serial connection)
+Alternatively, you can connect an ethernet cable to the bridge and access the configuration by typing the bridge IP into a browser (the bridge IP can be found on your router or by a serial connection)
 <p align="left">
   <img src="./img/Theengs-plug01-wifi.png">
 </p>

-3. **Enter the password**: Click on the network and enter the last 8 digits of the device's MAC address as the password (the MAC address is printed on the side of the device).
-For example, if the MAC address is `409151234678`, the password will be `51234678`.

-4. **Access the setup page**: A webpage may pop up automatically.
+3. **Access the setup page**: A webpage may pop up automatically.
 If not, click on the gear icon next to the WiFi network.
 <p align="left">
   <img src="./img/Theengs-plug01-wifi-manage-gear.png">
 </p>